Skip to content

 TIP

 If you hide the menu button (enabled: false), make sure your mini-app provides its own way for users to exit.
-Otherwise, users may get stuck in your mini-app.
+Otherwise users may get stuck inside your mini-app.

 externalRuntime

-If your mini-app uses a shared external runtime (such as a game engine), you can declare it here.
-The platform will provide the runtime JS file from a shared cache instead of bundling it in your ZIP.
+If your mini-app uses a shared external runtime (e.g. a game engine), you can declare it here.
+The platform will inject the runtime JS from a shared cache instead of your ZIP bundle.

 This significantly reduces your mini-app's download size.
-For example, Godot's runtime JS (godot.js) is ~30MB — by declaring it as an external runtime, it's downloaded once and shared across all mini-apps that use the same engine.
+For example, Godot's runtime JS (godot.js) is ~30MB — by declaring it as an external runtime, the file is downloaded once and shared across all mini-apps using the same engine.

 FieldTypeRequiredDefaultDescription